edgio-docs/edgio-docs/src/guides/v7/sites_frameworks/getting_started/remix.md

 ### Modify Remix's Server Configuration {/*modify-remixs-server-configuration*/}

-In order for {{ PRODUCT }} to correctly bundle your app, there's a few configurations that need to be modified.
+{{ PRODUCT }} requires a few changes to your configuration to correctly bundle your app.

-#### Setup the Express Server {/*setup-the-express-server*/}
+#### Set Up the Express Server {/*set-up-the-express-server*/}

-If you created a new Remix application following the steps above, you will have already selected the Express server as your deployment target.
+If you created a Remix application by following the above steps, you will have already selected the Express server as your deployment target.
 If you are using an existing Remix application, you will need to update your `server.js` file with a compatible Express server.

 For either scenario, we've provided a sample Express server below that you can use to replace the default `server.js` file in your project.